ui-jar/ui-jar/README.md

 ## Example usage (basic)

-Add a JSDoc-comment to your component containing "@group GROUP_NAME" and "@component COMPONENT_DISPLAY_NAME".
+Add a JSDoc-comment to your component containing "@group GROUP_NAME" and<br/>
+"@component COMPONENT_DISPLAY_NAME".

 **@group** is used to group your components in the UI-jar app navigation.<br/>